The Appalachian Land Study needs you! And fortunately, there are many ways to get involved!

 Our team of advisors, comprised of of scholars, community leaders, and professionals, periodically reviews our work to ensure that we are keeping with our values, working rigorously and collaboratively, and producing results to the highest scholarly standards.
 We also ask these advisors to be “on call” for occasional consultation of their specialty knowledge, for example about taxation and local governance, legal questions, methodological issues, etc.

 If you were involved in the 1979 land study, have experience in local or state government or working on specific policy issues, can offer legal expertise, are an Appalachian scholar, are a longtime resident and/or movement veteran of the region, or are interested in offering technical expertise and consulting, we especially want to hear from you!
-Please fill out the form below to get in touch!
+Please fill out this form to get in touch!

 Join our Email List:

 Our regular newsletter is the key to staying up-to-date about what’s happening with the land study; we send summary newsletters only periodically and will not clutter your inbox!
-Please sign up here:
+Please sign up here.

 Organize in your community: